particle-iot/docs/src/content/reference/ios.md

 ```
 ---

+#### Password manager extension support

+Starting library version 0.6.0 the 1Password manager extension support has been added to the signup and login screens - no action is required from the developer - if 1Password is installed on the iOS device the lock icon will appear in the password fields on those screen and will allow user to fill in his saved password (login) or create a new one (signup).
+Only recommendation is adding `LSApplicationQueriesSchemes = org-appextension-feature-password-management` key-value to your `info.plist` file in your app project.

+For additional information read [here](https://github.com/AgileBits/onepassword-app-extension#use-case-1-native-app-login).

 ### Customization

 Customize setup look and feel by accessing the `SparkSetupCustomization` singleton appearance proxy `[SparkSetupCustomization sharedInstance]`
 and modify its default properties.
-Setting the properties in this class is optional. *(Replace NSString with String for Swift projects)*
+Setting the properties in this class is optional.
+These properies are shown in Objective-C syntax for convenience but work the same for Swift projects - use `String`, `Bool` instead of `NSString` and `BOOL`.

 #### Product/brand info: